kipper0508/Screen_Streaming/README.md

 * default port is 8002

-* sever has two mode
+* sever has GUI
-    1. normally stream
+    1. Status : show how many clients there are
-    2. create user and exit()
+    2. Users : create new user

+* client will have it's GUI ASAP